peerdraft/obsidian-plugin/README.md

 ## Your documents are safe

-Your document and all edits are exchanged securly and directly between you and your peers.
+Your document and all changes are exchanged securly and directly between you and your peers.
 The Peerdraft servers are only used to establish the connections.

 ## Close and forget